sundarmachani/CS-525-Assignment/assign1/README.txt

 Features
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 File Handling Methods:
-createPageFile: Creates a new page file with an initial size of one page, filled with zero bytes.
+createPageFile(): Creates a new page file with an initial size of one page, filled with zero bytes.
-                Handled error - if "RC_FILE_NOT_FOUND: not able to create file","RC_WRITE_FAILED: if not able to create an empty page", "RC_WRITE_FAILED: if not able to add the created empty page to the file"
-openPageFile: Opens an existing page file and initializes a file handle with information about the file,
-              Handled errors - "RC_FILE_NOT_FOUND: if file not found", initialize - fHandle->fileName, fHandle->curPagePos, fHandle->totalNumPages, fHandle->mgmtInfo
-closePageFile: Closes an open page file,
+                Handled error - if "RC_FILE_NOT_FOUND: not able to create file","RC_WRITE_FAILED: if not able to create an empty page", "RC_WRITE_FAILED: if not able to add the created empty page to the file" openPageFile(): Opens an existing page file and initializes a file handle with information about the file, Handled errors - "RC_FILE_NOT_FOUND: if file not found", initialize - fHandle->fileName, fHandle->curPagePos, fHandle->totalNumPages, fHandle->mgmtInfo closePageFile(): Closes an open page file,
                Handled error - "RC_FILE_HANDLE_NOT_INIT: if fHandle->mgmtInfo is NULL".
                initialize - fHandle->mgmtInfo to NULL before exiting this function;
-destroyPageFile: Deletes a page file from the file system.
+destroyPageFile(): Deletes a page file from the file system.
                 Handled error - "RC_FILE_NOT_FOUND : if fileName is not found"

 Page Handling Methods:
-readBlock: Reads a specified block from the file into memory.
+readBlock(): Reads a specified block from the file into memory. readFirstBlock(), readPreviousBlock(), readCurrentBlock(), readNextBlock(), readLastBlock(): Methods for reading specific blocks based on position.
-writeBlock: Writes a block of memory to a specified location in the file. readFirstBlock, readPreviousBlock, readCurrentBlock, readNextBlock, readLastBlock: Methods for reading specific blocks based on position.
+writeBlock: Writes a block of memory to a specific page number in the file by seeking to the correct file position and writing the block.
-writeCurrentBlock: Writes the current block in memory to the file.
-appendEmptyBlock: Appends an empty block to the end of the file.
+            Handled error - (if the pageNumber is valid), (seek to correct page based on page number), (Write the page from memory (memPage) to the file) if any of these validation fails results in RC_WRITE_FAILED. writeCurrentBlock(): Writes a block to the current file position stored in the file handle’s curPagePos.
+                      Handled error - (if the currentPagePosition is legit), (Seek to the current block position based on CurrentPagePosition), (Write the memory page(memPage) to the current position) if any of these validation fails results in RC_WRITE_FAILED. appendEmptyBlock(): Appends a zero-filled block at the end of the file, increasing the file size by one page.
+                    Handled error - (if Create an empty page with '/0' bytes is not succesful), (if not able to Move to the end of the file), (if Writing the empty block (all zeros) to the file) any failure in these validations then RC_WRITE_FAILED.
-ensureCapacity: Ensures that the file has enough pages to accommodate the specified number.
+ensureCapacity(): Ensures the file has enough pages by appending empty blocks if necessary.
+                  Handled error - Check if the file already has the maximum numberOfPages,  if succesful then RC_OK check if we are able to Append empty blocks to reach the value of additionalPages, if failure then return ERROR.

 File Structure:
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------